 Which is why groups like BeeUrban, who create and cultivate healthy bee populations and the green spaces they need to thrive, and foster understanding of these tiny but vital creatures, are important.
 Later in the day that I visited, a BBC program was planning on interviewing Shaw.
 I will definitely be tuning in to the show when it airs later in the month.
 BeeUrban is doing good work and deserves all the support it can get.

 How have insect populations affected your area of the world?
 Have you experienced the changing numbers of bees personally or in a way that’s affected your farm or garden?
 And do you have any stories about beekeeping to share?
 Let us know in the comments!

-Cadence Woodland is a freelance author's assistant and writer.
+Cadence Woodland is a freelance writer, editorial assistant, and marketing consultant.
 Her journalism has contributed to the New York Times, the National Wildlife Federation, and other venues, but she can be found most often at her blog where she writes about her adventures across the Pond in London.